LTCC Cares Grant

 Each student’s eligibility will be reviewed against the federal guidelines provided to institutions.
 Grants will be awarded based on need, enrollment status, and availability of funds.

-Students may request up to $500.
 Funds will be distributed via check or BankMobil.

 You will be contacted via your LTCC student email.